ThaddeusLim99/Orbital-Project/README.md

 # Requirements

 Android Studio and an android device is required.
-At least 150mb of space on your mobile device.
+At least 120mb of space on your mobile device.

 # Instructions

-Clone this repo and open in Android Studio.
+Download the zip file and extract the files inside.
+Open in Android Studio.
+Change the python path in the gradle file.
 Run on android device.

 # App front page
 ![App Frontpage](homepage.jpeg)